Going from a Variable Rate to a Fixed Rate Mortgage

 So, You Need A Tenant.

-General Justin Iacoboni 2 Feb
+General 2 Feb

 If you have a basement suite or rental property and you are currently looking for a tenant, there are some things to know!
 Whether this is your first tenant or you have other rental properties, it is a good idea to familiarize yourself with the specifics to ensure a harmonious tenancy.